Doug Beavers - Program Director and MLK National Team Coach

 Wes served as Head Dive Coach at Greenwich Country Club, Stanwich Country Club, and the Tri-state team out of the New Canaan YMCA.
 He was also a Gymnastics and Tumbling coach for the New Canaan YMCA.

 Coach Wes recently moved to the District of Columbia and joined the MDC Staff in September 2011.
-Wes spends most of his time coaching all levels of diving at KSAC, with occasional appearances at GISC, MLK, and OSC.
+Wes spends most of his time coaching the National Team at KSAC and the Dryland Training Center.
 Off the pool deck Wes is a freelance Graphics Designer, Illustrator and artist.
-He has used his considerable skills to help develop the MDC web site and marketing materials.
+He has used his considerable skills to help develop the MDC web site, wrangle our registration system, and create our marketing materials.

 Contact Coach Wes at MDCMattice@gmail.com

-Noah joins MDC this Fall after several very successful years coaching in the MCDL.
+Noah joined MDC in the Fall of 2013 after several very successful years coaching in the MCDL.
 He brings a unique style to the pool deck and is quickly building a fan-base of divers and parents alike who love his approach to coaching.
-Noah spent several weeks last summer serving as an apprentice coach under National Trainign Center ches in Indianapolis as well as the top coaches at City of Midland, Texas.
-His enthusiasm and desire for improvement are infectious, and we are very happy to welcome him onto the staff.
-You can find Noah coaching at Olney, MLK and KSAC.
+Noah apprenticed under National Training Center Coaches in Indianapolis as well as the top coaches at City of Midland, Texas.
+He now works closely with Coach Doug to continue honing his craft.
+His enthusiasm and desire for improvement are infectious, and we love having him on the staff.
+You can find Noah coaching at the Dryland Center, MLK and KSAC.

 Contact Coach Noah at MDCEhrenberg@gmail.com.